What are the benefits of the Alexander technique and who is it for?

 • enhanced sensory and mind–body integration

-• increased mindfulness
+• increased mindfulness and lowered rumination

 Learn about scientific research into the Alexander technique.